Train derails in Wisconsin, sends 2 cars into river

 MADISON, Wis.
-(AP) — A freight train derailed along the Mississippi River in southwestern Wisconsin Thursday, possibly injuring one crew member, emergency officials said.
+(AP) — A freight train derailed along the Mississippi River in southwestern Wisconsin Thursday, possibly injuring one crew member and sending two cars into the water, officials said.

-The train derailed in Crawford County along the Mississippi River at about 12:15 p.m., WKBT-TV reported.
-About 20 BNSF Railway cars were involved, said Crawford County Emergency Management Specialist Marc Myhre.

-Two cars ended up in the river but washed ashore.
-Hazardous materials believed to be batteries were onboard, but they’ve been contained and don’t pose a threat to the public, officials said.

 People are also reading…